indimail/indimail-virtualdomains/.github/README-indimail.md

 ## using environment variable EXTRAQUEUE

 If **EXTRAQUEUE** environment variable is set to any environment variable, [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8) will deposit an extra copy of the email which it receives for putting it in the queue.
-Normally you would set **EXTRAQUEUE** variable in any of the clients which use [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8). e.g. [qmail-smtpd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-smtpd.8), [qmail-inject(8)](https://github.com/indimail/indimail-mta/wiki/qmail-inject.8), sendmail, etc. If you have setup IndiMail as per the official instructions, you can set EXTRAQUEUE for incoming and outgoing mails as given below
+Normally you would set **EXTRAQUEUE** variable in any of the clients which use [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8). e.g. [qmail-smtpd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-smtpd.8), [qmail-inject(8)](https://github.com/indimail/indimail-mta/wiki/qmail-inject.8), [sendmail(1)](https://github.com/indimail/indimail-mta/wiki/sendmail.1), etc. If you have setup IndiMail as per the official instructions, you can set **EXTRAQUEUE** environment variable for incoming and outgoing mails as given below

 ```
 $ sudo /bin/bash